-May through the end of August is an optimum time to install warm season turf which is bermuda or zoysia in our area.
+May through the end of August is an optimum time to install warm season turf which is Bermuda or Zoysia in our area.
 Here are some tips and guidelines if you are planning to do some installation.
 Each year, we answer questions about turf varieties and their shade tolerance.

-At last check there are a mind boggling 186 different varieties of Bermuda being grown.
-There are much fewer zoysia varieties but enough that selecting the correct turf for your growing situation is very confusing.
+There are a mind boggling number of different varieties of Bermuda being grown.
+There are much fewer Zoysia varieties but enough that selecting the correct turf for your growing situation can be very confusing.